STNA COURSE DESCRIPTION

 Coursework relates to the following healthcare topics: nurse aide roles, communication, interpersonal skills, basic nursing skills, mental health, social services, legal issues, safety & security, signs & symptoms of disease, aging, death & dying, hygiene, grooming, and mobility.
 In addition to classroom-based training, you will have a “hands on” clinical experience.
 Upon successful completion of our class students receive a certificate and this qualifies all students to take the State Tested Nurse’s Aide examination.
 This examination is administered at our school.

-The Ohio Department of Health requires that students complete a minimum of 59 classroom hours and 16 clinical hours for a total of 75 hours.
+The Ohio Department of Health requires that students complete a minimum of 59 classroom hours and 16 clinical hours (COVID VACCINE REQUIRED FOR CLINICALS) for a total of 75 hours.
 If any class time is missed due to an emergency, arrangements must be made to make up the hours at the instructor’s discretion.
 If hours missed are not due to a verifiable emergency or too many hours are missed then the student will be asked to leave the class and restart with the next session.

 17 years of age